aws/karpenter-provider-aws/designs/statefulset-disruption.md

 If `ReadWriteOnce` volumes are not unmounted *by CSI Node Service*, Kubernetes cannot confirm volumes are not in use and safe to attach to new node.
 Kubernetes will wait 6 minutes[^4] and ensure Node is `unhealthy` before treating the volume as unmounted and moving forward with a volume detach.
 See [EBS CSI 6-minute delay FAQ](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/blob/master/docs/faq.md#6-minute-delays-in-attaching-volumes)

-Cluster operator will see a `FailedAttachVolume` event with `Multi-Attach error`
+Cluster operator will see a `FailedAttachVolume` event on pod object with `Multi-Attach error`

 ### When does this happen?

 This delay happens when the EBS CSI Node pod is killed before it can unmount all volumes of `terminated` pods.
 Note that a pod's volumes can only be unmounted **after** the pod enters the `terminated` state.

 The EBS CSI Node pod can be killed in two places, depending on whether it tolerates the `karpenter.sh/disruption=disrupting` taint: If the EBS CSI Node does not tolerate the taint, it will be killed during Karpenter [Terminator's draining process](https://github.com/kubernetes-sigs/karpenter/blob/e58d48e24c051e217b1c0c119bd19b7b29519532/pkg/controllers/node/termination/controller.go#L90) after all pods that are not system-critical Daemonsets enter the `terminated` state.
 If the EBS CSI Node Pod does tolerate this Karpenter taint, Karpenter's Terminator will call EC2 TerminateInstances when all intolerant pods are `terminated`.
-In this case, if [Graceful Shutdown](https://kubernetes.io/docs/concepts/cluster-administration/node-shutdown/#graceful-node-shutdown) is configured on the node, the Kubelet's Node Shutdown Manager will attempt to kill EBS CSI Node Pod after all non-critical pods have entered `terminated` state.
+In this case, if [Graceful Shutdown](https://kubernetes.io/docs/concepts/cluster-administration/node-shutdown/#graceful-node-shutdown) is configured on the node, the Kubelet's [Node Shutdown Manager will attempt to kill EBS CSI Node Pod](https://github.com/kubernetes/kubernetes/blob/b3db54ea72a4f7441260982b4d2941f856401c9a/pkg/kubelet/nodeshutdown/nodeshutdown_manager_linux.go#L322-L417) after all non-critical pods have entered `terminated` state.

 As of EBS CSI Driver `v1.31.0`, the EBS CSI Node Pod tolerates all taints be default, therefore we will focus on this second type of race for the following diagram: